-What is the recipe for global success in the food and drink industry?
+What is the recipe for global success in the food and drink industry in 2023?

 Food and drink: explore growth markets, key sector trends and examine what it takes to achieve global success

 Globally, the food and drink industry reached a value of nearly 5,943.6 billion USD in 20191.
 It is the UK’s largest manufacturing sector, annually contributing £31.1bn to the economy and employing 450,000 people2.
 The global popularity of British products is also evident.
 In 2018, UK companies exported to 20 different countries, worth £23bn3.
 For food and drink manufacturers, global expansion presents new business opportunities.
 We look at the growth markets, key sector trends and examine what it takes to achieve global success.

 Global opportunities for the food and drink industry

 As of 2019, the UK’s top 5 food and drink export markets were Ireland, France, USA, The Netherlands and Germany.
 Research has indicated that there are further growth opportunities in markets such as the US, Canada and Norway.

 With the world’s largest economy, and the third largest population, the USA provides ample opportunities for UK food and drink exporters.
 More than half the sales value in 2018 came from whisky exports valued at £1.1bn, followed by gin and salmon.